Antiz96/arch-update/README.md

 -d, --devel       Include AUR development packages updates -n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)
 -D, --debug       Display debug traces
---gen-config      Generate a default/example `arch-update.conf` configuration file (see the arch-update.conf(5) man page for more details), you can optionally pass the `--force` argument to overwrite any existing `arch-update.conf` configuration file
+--gen-config      Generate a default / example `arch-update.conf` configuration file (see the arch-update.conf(5) man page for more details), you can optionally pass the `--force` argument to overwrite any existing `arch-update.conf` configuration file
 --show-config     Display the `arch-update.conf` configuration file currently used (if it exists) --edit-config     Edit the `arch-update.conf` configuration file currently used (if it exists) --tray            Launch the Arch-Update systray applet, you can optionally add the `--enable` argument to start it automatically at boot.